bitwarden/help/_articles/organizations/what-is-an-organization.md

 You can create a new Bitwarden organization from the [web vault](https://vault.bitwarden.com) or request that an admin of an existing organization send you an invite.

-## Are organizations different than premium?
+## Are organizations different than a premium membership?

 Yes.
-Whereas an organization is used for **sharing items across multiple users**, a premium membership gives your **individual user account** additional premium features.
-Some of these features may also exist with an organization (ex. file storage and TOTP), however, they only apply to items that are actually store/shared within the organization.
-If you also want to use these features on your personal user account you will additionally need a premium membership for that account.
+Whereas an organization is used for sharing items across multiple users, a premium membership gives your individual user account additional premium features (called **premium access**).
+Some of these features may also exist within an organization (ex. file storage and TOTP), however, they only apply to items that are actually store/shared within the organization itself.
+If you also want premium access on your personal user account you will additionally need a premium membership for that account.

+Some organization plans, such as the Enterprise plan, also grant premium access to its users.
+The Families organization plan can also grant premium access to its users by purchasing the optional **Premium Access Addon**.
+Users that are granted premium access by an organization that they are a member of would not need to purchase a separate premium membership (unless they leave that organization).